adrianodennanni/PokeLibrary/README.md

 ----------

-To run a instance of this Rails Project, you need to generate these files:
+To run a instance of this Rails Project, you need to generate/edit these files:

 ### - config/application.yml
 `Figaro` gem uses it to ensure the safety of your facebook keys.
 Run: